Problems with conjugation of verbs

 You can remember these words by the consonants in the expression/word

-'t kofschip
+'t kofschip or 't fokschaap,

 or in the English (fictional) expression 'pocket fish'.